kragen/derctuo/markdown/long-distance-radio.md

 Lower-duty-cycle communication might reduce the degree of interference with other systems, and would surely reduce the energy transmitted per bit.
-As I understand it, there's no floor on energy transmitted per bit with a given noise floor, if you transmit slowly enough.
-If you're doing pulse-position modulation with 100-nanosecond timeslots, then you can transmit one bit in 2 timeslots, two bits in 4 timeslots, three bits in 8 timeslots, etc.; at some point your timing synchronization between the transmitter and receiver will start to
+As I understand it, there’s no floor on energy transmitted per bit with a given noise floor, if you transmit slowly enough.
+If you’re doing pulse-position modulation with 100-nanosecond timeslots, then you can transmit one bit in 2 timeslots, two bits in 4 timeslots, three bits in 8 timeslots, etc.; at some point your timing synchronization between the transmitter and receiver will start to